Videos

 Video

-In Catching a Cold: How Cold Affects Your Body’s Defense, host Harith Iskander explains how cold temperatures can impact your body’s ability to fight off infections.
+In How Cold Affects Your Body’s Defenses, host Harith Iskander explains how cold temperatures can impact your body’s ability to fight off infections.
 When you’re cold, the blood vessels constrict, reducing blood flow to certain areas of the body.
 This process can weaken the immune system, making it easier for viruses, like the common cold, to take hold.
 This video is excerpted from BBC’s Got Science?, a science magazine series that explores and explains science in everyday life.

 Video Details